oracle/crashcart/README.md

 `crashcart` is an open source project.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to smith that have been made by the community.
+Oracle gratefully acknowledges the contributions to `crashcart` that have been made by the community.

 ## License ##